 The method of calculation of fuel cost in MIRA, or other system(s) made available for submission of such data, may include the use of actual fuel prices paid, e.g. the contract price paid for fuel, or the spot price for fuel.
 The contract price for fuel must include the locational cost of fuel for the generating unit.
 The source used for spot price for fuel must be publicly available and reflect the locational cost of fuel for the generating unit.
-The generating unit.
-The source used for spot price for fuel must be publicly available include specification of any additional incremental costs of delivery for the generating unit.
+The locational cost of fuel shall include specification of any additional incremental costs of delivery for the generating unit.